 A network that houses the set of Sauce Labs services relevant to your license type and your company's needs (i.e., geographic location, real vs. virtual device, and optional other services).
 To run a Sauce Labs test, you must connect to one or more data centers by including the appropriate endpoint URL(s) in your test script.
 More information: Data Center Endpoints.

-A virtual machine used to mimic the software, operating system, and certain device features (e.g., camera, touch ID, GPS) of the Android mobile application that you're testing in Sauce Labs.
+A virtual machine used to mimic the software, operating system, and certain device features (e.g., camera, touch ID, GPS) of the Android mobile app that you're testing in Sauce Labs.
 Can be used to test multiple browser/device combinations and use cases.

 The Sauce Labs subscription plan that offers the largest amount of testing bandwidth and premium benefits.